spack/spack/lib/spack/docs/tutorial_packaging.rst

 Spack comes with a handy command to create a new package: ``spack create``.

-This command is given the location of a package's source code, downloads the code, and sets up some basic packaging infrastructure for you.
-The mpileaks source code can be found on GitHub, and here's what happens when we run ``spack create`` on it:
+This command takes the location of a package's source code, downloads the code, and sets up some basic packaging infrastructure for you.
+The mpileaks source code can be found on GitHub.
+Here's what happens when we run ``spack create`` on it:

 .. code-block:: console